-Responsibility for the specific relationships and sex education programme lays with the subject leader for Religious Education and EPR (Finula Farr) the subject leader for Science (Angela Barnhouse) and the PE subject leader (Carolyn Scrutton).
+Responsibility for the specific relationships and sex education programme lays with the RE, RSE and PHSE Subject Leaders, and also the Science Subject Leader and the PE Subject Leader.

 However, all staff will be involved in developing the attitudes and values aspect of the RSE programme.
 They will be role models for pupils of good, healthy, wholesome relationships as between staff, other adults and pupils.
 They will also be contributing to the development of pupils' personal and social skills.